 5. Make a balloon payment

 With a variable-rate loan, the interest rate you pay will change periodically based on overall market conditions.
-The interest rate you pay on a HELOC is often tied to the prime rate set by the nation’s major banks and influenced by the Federal Reserve.
+The interest rate you pay on a HELOC is often tied to the prime rate, which is set by the nation’s major banks and influenced by the Federal Reserve.
 How often this resets varies from loan to loan, so be sure to note how often your rate will change.
 Your lender may also offer a low introductory rate for a short time.

-HELOCs are secured by your home, meaning that you face foreclosure if you don’t make your payments.
+HELOCs are secured by your home, meaning you face foreclosure if you don’t make your payments.
 If you think you’ll miss a payment or run into trouble making payments on your HELOC, contact your loan servicer immediately.

-Yes, you can take a HELOC out against the equity you have in any property, including investment and multifamily properties.
+Yes, you can take out a HELOC against the equity you have in any property, including investment and multifamily properties.
 However, you’ll probably have to pay a higher interest rate, since lenders consider it riskier to lend money against a home that the borrower doesn’t live in.

-If you’re in the market for a HELOC but unsure of where to start, our list of the best home equity lenders of 2023 can help you identify a lender that suits your needs.
+If you’re in the market for a HELOC but unsure of where to start, our list of the best home equity lenders of 2025 can help you identify a lender that suits your needs.